paradoxe-tech/bioprod/README.md

 # BioProd Agent

 A bioproduction agent specialized in molecular biology and biotechnology tasks.
+Able to run command inside of a docker container, which allows it to use every biotool available.

+for a quick overview of the output results, see [https://biomera-view.replit.app/](https://biomera-view.replit.app/) !

 ## Installation